Click Button Below For Lesson

 Removing Interior Parts (A:3 H-I)

 Interior parts may need to be removed before performing repairs.
 For example, the door trim panel will need to be removed when skinning a door or when replacing a door.
 Interior may also be damaged during the accident.
-This may be from the passengers or other objects striking interior parts during a collision.
+The interior damage may be from the passengers or other objects striking interior parts during a collision.

 Removing Exterior Body Parts (A:4 H-I)